-Leads to: Music related tertiary or practical/theoretical music study (University, MAINZ or SAE)
+Leads to: Music related tertiary or practical/theoretical music study (University, Unitec or SAE)

-- O A full academic course preparing students comprehensively for study at the next level in the subject. - A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
+• A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
 Results from these subjects can be used to measure quality of achievement for restricted entry courses at university.
 These courses typically include Level 3 UE Approved Standards.